mdx-workshop/mdx-submissions21/paper.md

 creators a way to sidestep DAW-specific development work and enables them to upload pretrained PyTorch models to HuggingFace, where they will automatically be discoverable and runnable within Audacity's UI by end-users.
 In this talk, I will provide a high level overview of this software framework.
-We hope
+We hope this work will reduce the gap between model builders and end-users.